CAMEROON

 Statutory Benefits

-• For your organization to remain compliant, all employees must get the statutory benefits mandated by law.
+For your organization to remain compliant, all employees must get the statutory benefits mandated by law.
 Cameroon, for example, has ten public holidays on which employees should be excused.
 The country also has a vacation requirement, with employees being entitled to 1.5 days of leave for every month worked.
 They should get an extra two days every month after five years.
 Cameroon does not have a national healthcare system, but they do offer social protection.
-Cameroon also provides a Disability/Work Injury Benefit.
-They also offer a National Social Insurance Fund.
-Employees are allowed a minimum of 5 paid days of sick leave every year.

 Employee Benefits